 Instructions

-- In a food processor, combine the chickpeas, tahini, garlic, harissa paste, lemon juice, cumin, salt, and black pepper.
+- Add chickpeas, tahini, garlic, harissa paste, lemon juice, cumin, salt, and pepper to a food processor.